haimbilia/BuyHub/readme.txt

     => 060513 - Admin UI: Order Status's sorting and re-arrange functionality is not working properly if trying to use it simultaneously.
     => 060776 - Recommended tag products section error is coming.
     => 060480 - Admin UI: Every-time page is refreshing while admin clicking(multiple times) on the "save" button while adding the new records.
+    => 060771 - Admin UI: Inconsistency => In the table of the special price, seller info. is not showing according to the 'volume discount' section.

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.